TnTech-ECE/F25_Team5_InductionHeaterController/README.md

 5. Total temperature rise of the metal shall be measured.

 ## Salient Outcomes

-Our team expects to provide our customer with a ready-to-use design solution to the problem we were tasked with solving.
-The outcomes we expect to meet are provided as such below:

 1. The control has multiple power settings implemented using a keypad and LCD.
 2. The controller is capable of inducing surface eddy currents and internal heating by adjusting a PWM signal to determine how much current is sent through the coil.